Pumpkin season is officially here and what better way to start your day than with a warm and comforting bowl of Pumpkin Spice Latte Baked Oatmeal!

 Once you have the basic ratio of oats to fruit to liquid down, it’s so easy to adapt it to all kind of crazy flavors!

 - Old Fashioned Oats or Rolled Oats.
 For this recipe, stay away from steel cut oats, which are too gritty, and instant oats, which will be gummy.
+You can substitute oat flour for the whole oats, if you prefer.

 - Cold Brew Coffee.
 You can’t have a latte without coffee!
 Using cold brew or iced coffee gives this breakfast all the flavor you’d expect from your favorite coffeeshop drink.
 If you don’t like coffee, you can use unsweetened almond milk instead.